Ronald Hugh Barker

-Early life
+Early life and education

-Ronald Hugh Barker was born in Dublin in 1915, to English parents.
-His early education years were disrupted by his father's frequent periods of unemployment and moves between Dublin and England to find work as an artist and stained glass window designer.
-He was apprenticed to Hy.
-Jas.
-Salisbury a well known stained glass artist, who can be found in Kelly's directory for 1912 as an Artist in stained glass, 50 Alma Road, St Albans.
+Ronald Hugh Barker was born in Dublin, Ireland in 1915, to English parents.
+His education was disrupted by his father's frequent periods of unemployment and moves between Dublin, England and America to find work as an artist.
+At age 13, Barker (known as Roy) passed the entrance exam and was admitted to a new school, The Cedars (now known as Cedars Upper School) in Leighton Buzzard.